Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Building sequences of weighted Grassmann orbifolds

 \subsection{$q$-CW complex structures of weighted Grassmann orbifolds}

-In this subsection, we discuss the $q$-CW complex structure of $\G_{\bf{b}}(k, n)$ following \cite{BS,AbMa1}.
-This $q$-CW complex structure induces a building sequence on $\G_{\bf b}(k,n)$.
-Then, we explore the cofibrations that appear at each stage of the building sequence.
+In this subsection, we discuss a $q$-CW complex structure of $\G_{\bf{b}}(k,n)$.
+This $q$-CW complex structure induces a building sequence on $\G_{\bf b}(k,n)$ and we explore the cofibrations that appear at each stage of the building sequence.
+A CW complex structure of $\G(k,n)$ given by